-Our interns gain experience in conservation while supporting the work of global conservation organisations like the Endangered Wildlife Fund, branches of National governments like the Seychelles National Park Authority, South African National Parks, the Costa Rican Ministry of Environment and Energy, and the Thai Royal Navy, as well as regional conservation organisations like Archelon, Coastal Jaguar Conservation, and the Sea Turtle Conservancy.
+We provide interns with exactly the type of practical work experience employers in this field are after.
+Gain experience in conservation while supporting the work of global conservation organisations like the Endangered Wildlife Trust, branches of National governments like the Seychelles National Park Authority, SANParks, the Ministry of Environment and Energy, Costa Rica (MINAE) and the Thai Royal Navy, as well as regional conservation organisations like Archelon, Coastal Jaguar Conservation and the Sea Turtle Conservancy.

-Our interns in South Africa, Costa Rica, and Thailand also learn about the importance of monitoring and maintaining the balance of predator and prey as well as herbivores and vegetation within a specific ecosystem.
+Our interns in South Africa, Costa Rica, Madagascar, Peru and Thailand also learn about the importance of monitoring and maintaining the balance of predator and prey as well as herbivores and vegetation within a specific ecosystem.
 This becomes especially interesting and important when two species that interact with one another are under threat, like the jaguars who prey on sea turtles at our location in Costa Rica, or the elephants that damage the rare and endangered native plants at our location in South Africa.

-Interns in Costa Rica, Greece, and Seychelles can gain experience in protecting and researching the breeding grounds, behaviours, and younglings of animal species under threat, an important part of conservation projects aimed at protecting endangered species.
+Interns in Costa Rica, Greece and Seychelles can gain experience in protecting and researching the breeding grounds, behaviours, and younglings of animal species under threat, an important part of conservation projects aimed at protecting endangered species.

 Those interested in animal care internships, will find value in our endangered green sea turtle and endangered Asian elephant animal internships in Thailand.
 Interns can either rear sea turtle hatchlings or help to integrate captive elephants into the wild.

 GVI interns from around the world can also complete a Field Guides Association of Southern Africa (FGASA) qualification, through our sister organisation, Bushwise, located in South Africa.
-The course certifies interns to work as safari guides throughout Africa, but the knowledge, skills, and experience acquired will count towards work as a wilderness guide in any habitat.
+The course certifies interns to work as safari guides throughout Africa, but the knowledge, skills and experience acquired will count towards work as a wilderness guide in any habitat.

 GVI marine conservation alumni are employed in marine conservation projects and dive centres all around the world.
 Many, like Abbie Hine, have gone on to found their own marine conservation organisations, like Abbie’s organisation, WiseOceans.

-We’re also the only marine conservation internship organisation to offer the Coral Reef Researcher Distinctive Speciality, a training program designed by us in collaboration with Professional Association of Diving Instructors (PADI), that allows students to learn about the most commonly used scientific methods for surveying the health of a coral reef.
+We have over 20 years of experience running marine conservation internships around the world.
+We’re also the only marine conservation internship organisation to offer the Coral Reef Researcher Distinctive Speciality, a training program designed by us in collaboration with the Professional Association of Diving Instructors (PADI), that allows students to learn about the most commonly used scientific methods for surveying the health of a coral reef.

 Gain experience in coral surveying and restoration, surveys of underwater species, invasive marine species eradication, and working with local fishing communities and tour providers to implement more sustainable and environmentally friendly practices.